Planting and Growing! – School garden and inclusive education for Nakalama Primary School, Uganda

 Gardening helps disadvantaged children to find new paths in life

 In this project, pupils in great need are building a school garden in the primary school in the community of Nakalama in Uganda.
 They experience how to create beds, sow vegetables and plant and care for young fruit trees.
-The children will also learn how to provide themselves with healthy food.
-Education on healthy eating will also be part of the project.
+The children will also learn how to provide themselves with healthy food, and education on healthy eating will be part of the project.
 In addition, the pupils will be playfully familiarised with how to develop their own business idea and encouraged to pursue their ideas – and to walk their own way and build something of their own despite the hurdles they face in their everyday lives.
-The project is aimed at the children most affected by poverty and hardship in the community of Nakalama in Uganda, in particular girls from marginalised families and children and young people with disabilities.
+The project is aimed at those children most affected by poverty and hardship in the community of Nakalama in Uganda, in particular girls from marginalised families and children and young people with disabilities.

 All educational programmes are being developed together with the school, and the teachers are trained to continue them in the long term.
 Furthermore, the school garden will be maintained as a permanent part of the school’s educational programme.